taorimanish/Loan-Default-Prediction-model/README.md

-# Credit Risk Modelling - Aprian Immanuel
+#
-We are building ML model which can help us in order to get an idea, whether a person will be doing any default activity for his loan in next 2 years
+Loan-Default-Prediction-model by Manish Taori
-#### -- Project Status: [Active]
+We are developing a machine learning model that can predict the likelihood of a person defaulting on their loan within the next two years.
+The goal of this project is to provide assistance to lenders in making informed decisions regarding loan approvals based on the model's output.

 ## Project Intro/Objective
-The purpose of this project is helping the troubled lenders with this problem by creating a model that can help them make their decision.
+The main objective of this project is to provide assistance to lenders who are struggling with loan defaults by developing a predictive model that can aid them in making better-informed decisions.

 ### Methods Used
 * Dataset Preprocessing (SQL)
 * Simple Exploratory Data Analysis